 In vivo like states in cortical networks

-This project begun with Fabian Alvarez (postdoc in my group at UNIC) and has been continued by Sami El Boustani [2,3] (PhD student in my group), Pierre Yger (PhD student in Fregnac's group) and Lyle Muller (PhD student in my group), and consists of finding self-generated network states compatible with intracellular recordings during ``active states'' (desynchronized EEG) in neocortex.
+Understanding the genesis of spontaneous activity states as found in vivo, and how such activity shapes the responses at the network level is a primarily question in today's integrative neuroscience because it must be answered to understand information processing in the awake brain, where there is a massive amount of ongoing activity.
+Many students and postdocs contributed to this project, such as Fabian Alvarez , Sami El Boustani [2,5], Pierre Yger , Lyle Muller [6,11], Nima Dehghani , Yann Zerlaut [12,16] and Michelle Rudolph.
+We started by studying self-generated network states compatible with intracellular recordings during ``active states'' (desynchronized EEG) in neocortex.
 These states will then be used later for various computing paradigms.
 A first approach was to obtain all possible network configurations that are compatible with given conductance measurements (excitatory and inhibitory) by studying self-consistency between inputs and output (firing rate, variability) in single cells.
 The predicted network configurations were then tested numerically to verify that active states are stable .

 In a second approach, a macroscopic model of asynchronous irregular (AI) states was built.
 A mean-field approach was derived specifically for networks of excitatory and inhibitory spiking neurons in AI states.
 This approach successfully reproduced the complex state diagrams calculated numerically in networks of excitatory and inhibitory neurons .
 This approach is presently pursued to analyze voltage-sensitive dye recordings in vivo (work in progress).